Skip to Main Content

 Rollover date ranges every year

-We then use the new complete 5-year range (e.g. 2018 - 2022) to recalculate the Prominence percentiles for all Topics and Topic Clusters, using the latest citation and views year windows and the most recent CiteScore values.
+We then use the new complete 5-year range (e.g. 2020 - 2024) to recalculate the Prominence percentiles for all Topics and Topic Clusters, using the latest citation and views year windows and the most recent (2024) CiteScore values.

-The yearly rollover is also used to update the SciVal to the latest CiteScore, SNIP, and SJR values.
+The yearly rollover is also used to update the SciVal to the latest CiteScore, SNIP and SJR values.